ericponto/html2IDOM/README.md

 Convert a string of HTML into an [Incremental DOM](https://github.com/google/incremental-dom) render.

-HTML parsing done by [htmlparser2](https://github.com/fb55/htmlparser2).
+HTML parsing done by [html-parse-stringy](https://github.com/HenrikJoreteg/html-parse-stringify), which requires HTML to be written more strictly and may not handle edge cases of valid HTML.
+If you want a more proper HTML parser, use "html2idom/strict", which uses [htmlparser2](https://github.com/fb55/htmlparser2) to parse the HTML but is much heavier.

 ##Installation